Restoration of temporary resident status

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-If a temporary resident has lost their status (section 47 of the Immigration and Refugee Protection Act [IRPA]) or let their authorization to work or study expire, they may apply to restore that status in accordance with section 182 of the Immigration and Refugee Protection Regulations (IRPR).
+A foreign national who has lost their temporary resident status in Canada may apply to restore their temporary resident status in accordance with section 182 of the Immigration and Refugee Protection Regulations (IRPR).

 On this page